contiv/contiv.github.io/websrc/source/install/index.html.markdown

 Please see [here](./netplugin/vagrant.html) for trying Netplugin in vagrant setup

-If you want to install Netplugin on a baremetal or a VM cluster you can follow the instructions [here](./netplugin/install.html)
+For installing Netplugin on a baremetal or a VM cluster you can follow the instructions [here](./netplugin/install.html)

-If you want to install Netplugin with ACI, you can use the instruction [here](./netplugin/aci.html)
+For installing Netplugin with ACI, you can use the instruction [here](./netplugin/aci.html)

 For installing netplugin with Kubernetes, please see [these](./netplugin/k8s.html) instructions.